Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

     --enabled-state Enabled
 ```

 Create a variable with the URL of your Azure Front Door endpoint.
-You will use this variable later with *curl* command to check if your Azure Front Door endpoint is working correctly.
+You will use this variable later with the *curl* command to check if your Azure Front Door endpoint is working correctly.

 ```bash
 URLofYourFrontDoorEndpoint=$(az afd endpoint show \